CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-lidless-eye.md

 ### RINGWRAITHS AND NAZGUL

-There are several types of cards that[^severaltypeofcards] you can play a Ringwraith card even if the corresponding manifestation Nazgul hazard permanent-event is already in play.
+There are several types of cards that you can play a Ringwraith card even if the corresponding manifestation Nazgul hazard permanent-event is already in play.
 In this case, the Nazgul hazard permanent-event is discarded.
 This also applies in a game with two Ringwraith players using the Nazgul hazard cards from _METW_.

 ### AGENTS